megalodon-chess/server/docs/index.md

 ## How To Use

-Download the client Python file (`client.py`) from any of the tests.
+Download the client Python file (`src/client.py`).

-The tests are separated into folders in the main directory.

-Python package requirements are in `requirements.txt`.

-All tests will ask for a server IP address via stdin.
-Please read the section **Server IP** for more information.
+You will need Python 3 and packages defined in `requirements.txt`

+Run the client file, and enter the IP address defined below.

+Next, enter the number of cores you wish to use.
+The more cores you use, the more games you will contribute, but your computer will become slower.

 ## Server IP

 There is currently no official server for Sharktest.

 The Megalodon team will start hosting a server on March 28, 2021.

-## Current Tests

-### Movegen

-This is for testing Megalodon's move generation accuracy.